marjoleinF/pre/README.md

 airq.ens <- pre(Ozone ~ ., data = airquality[complete.cases(airquality), ])
 ```

-We can print the resulting ensemble using the print function():
+We can print the resulting ensemble using the print() function:

 ``` r
 print(airq.ens)